manishkatyan/bbb-analytics/README.md

 <br/><br/>

 ## 🖐 Requirements

-A server with BigBlueButton 2.4.4 installed.
+To view analytics, you would need a BigBlueButton 2.4.4 server.

 ## ⏳ Installation